The loss landscape of deep linear neural networks: a second-order analysis: Main Results

-We can now state our main theorem, which characterizes the nature of any first-order critical point $\Wbf$ in terms of the associated index set $\Ss$ and of tightening conditions.
-The corresponding classification, which is illustrated on Figure \ref{fig:Classification of p.c}, complements the result of \cite{kawaguchi2016deep} stating that every critical point is a global minimizer or a saddle point.
-We recall that $r_{max} = \min(d_H, \ldots, d_0)$ is the width of the thinnest layer, and that $U$ corresponds to the eigenvectors of $\Sigma$ (see \eqref{svd de sigma 1/2}).
+We can now state our main theorem, which characterizes the nature of any first-order critical point $\Wbf$ depending on the associated index set $\Ss$ and the tightening condition.
+The corresponding classification is illustrated on Figure \ref{fig:Classification of p.c}.
+Note that Theorem~\ref{main theorem} precisely differentiates between first-order critical points that are second-order critical points and those that are not.
+Combined with the fact that every first-order critical point is either a global minimizer or a saddle point \citep{kawaguchi2016deep}, we can distinguish global minimizers, strict saddle points and non-strict saddle points.
+The main and most technical contribution is, in the case $\Ss = \llbracket 1,r \rrbracket$, to distinguish between strict and non-strict saddle points.